 Whistleblower Protection in Mullica Hill, NJ

 Whistleblowers are heroes.
 It is too easy and too tempting to look the other way when an employer dumps illegal toxic waste or allows sexual harassment in the workplace to persist.
 Standing up can be hard, but it is the right thing to do.
 Allowing employers to intimidate whistleblowers undermines the rights of all employees.
-Richardson Employment & Civil Rights Law, LLC works aggressively to protect individuals from intimidation and retaliation.
+The Vigilante Law Firm, P.C. works aggressively to protect individuals from intimidation and retaliation.
 The law is in place to protect you.
 In New Jersey, whistleblowers receive protection under the Conscientious Employee Protection Act (CEPA).
 Additionally, most federal employment laws such as the Americans with Disabilities Act (ADA), the Civil Rights Act, the Fair Labor Standards Act (FLSA), and the Occupational Safety and Health Act (OSHA) contain protections for employees who report illegal conduct.
-If you are in a position to right a wrong and need to protect yourself against adverse actions by an employer, contact Richardson Employment & Civil Rights Law, LLC.
+If you are in a position to right a wrong and need to protect yourself against adverse actions by an employer, contact The Vigilante Law Firm, P.C.

 Protection for conscientious employees